-Enjoy your last weeks of freedom” people kept saying during my last weeks of pregnancy.
-While all wanted was for my baby to just come out and make an appearance already.

-A year later I can tell you that it’s been a journey.
-In both good and bad ways if I’m completely frank, but if Italy didn’t screw us over or if we lived in the US since the beginning things would have been smoother and easier.
-But even these bi-monthly short trips to Poland from Italy for check-ups weren’t that bad.
+Enjoy your last weeks of freedom” people kept saying during my last weeks of > pregnancy.
+While all wanted was for my baby to just come out and make an > appearance already. > > A year later I can tell you that it’s been a journey.
+In both good and bad ways > if I’m completely frank, but if Italy didn’t screw us over or if we lived in the > US since the beginning things would have been smoother and easier.
+But even > these bi-monthly short trips to Poland from Italy for check-ups weren’t that > bad.
 Dylan took them like a champ.
-To the extent, we had a second child in Mexico for a change.

-While my life has changed, I also continue to do my own thing and according to some of my friends, I’m that mom that doesn’t complain about motherhood as much as their other friends do.
-Frankly, I think it’s actually because I didn’t take any official maternity leave.

-This past year has been very busy for me.
-Navigating everything in a foreign country, flying with the baby alone to another country for medical appointments for the first few months, then moving back to the US and buying a house kept both myself and my husband occupied.

-Navigating through doctors’ appointments, dealing with a deviated septum, psoriasis, as well as secondary infertility issues and ectopic pregnancy also didn’t make roll up in a ball and stay depressed.

-On top of that, I traveled to multiple spots alone, reached 7th continent, challenged myself with some projects, started another brand (on top of Anna Everywhere), doubled my income (before the world collapsed because of covid-19 LOL!), passed entrance exams to nursing school, and probably did a few more things I don’t even remember.

-Why am I even telling you this?
-Because I feel like right after the trend of “your world is going to end with the baby” there was another trend of “look what I’ve done after the baby”.
-Quite frankly, I don’t think either of these trends is very helpful to new moms.
+To the extent, we had a second child in > Mexico for a change. > > While my life has changed, I also continue to do my own thing and according to > some of my friends, I’m that mom that doesn’t complain about motherhood as much > as their other friends do.
+Frankly, I think it’s actually because I didn’t take > any official maternity leave. > > This past year has been very busy for me.
+Navigating everything in a foreign > country, flying with the baby alone to another country for medical appointments > for the first few months, then moving back to the US and buying a house kept > both myself and my husband occupied. > > Navigating through doctors’ appointments, dealing with a deviated septum, > psoriasis, as well as secondary infertility issues and ectopic pregnancy also > didn’t make roll up in a ball and stay depressed. > > On top of that, I traveled to multiple spots alone, reached 7th continent, > challenged myself with some projects, started another brand (on top of Anna > Everywhere), doubled my income (before the world collapsed because of covid-19 > LOL!), passed entrance exams to nursing school, started a store, and probably > did a few more things I don’t even remember. > > Why am I even telling you this?
+Because I feel like right after the trend of > “your world is going to end with the baby” there was another trend of “look what > I’ve done after the baby”.
+Quite frankly, I don’t think either of these trends > is very helpful to new moms.